 Creigh Deeds: General Assembly Report

-Creigh Deeds is a member of the Virginia State Senate.
+Creigh Deeds is a Virginia state senator.